 Provide the Personalization Customers Crave

-Today, three-quarters of consumers say they’re frustrated by irrelevant on-site marketing content and by 2020, half will expect brands to anticipate their needs and reach out with relevant suggestions—before the shopper even makes first contact.
+Today, three-quarters of consumers say they’re frustrated by irrelevant on-site marketing content.
+They expect brands to anticipate their needs and reach out with relevant suggestions—before the shopper even makes first contact.

 With this supposed retail apocalypse upon us, it’s important to realize the winners and losers won’t be determined by products or prices.
 Instead, they’ll be determined by the kind of customer experience they provide.
 And while there are plenty of ways to go about crafting a great experience, the crown jewel is omnichannel personalization.